This section describes the procedures that are common for various types of applications.

 If you want to see a list of all currently running applications, select Run | Show Running List from the main menu.
 A popup listing all active applications will be displayed in the top-right corner of the editor.

 Debugging in RubyMine is possible in two ways:

-- using the built-in debugger, which will be suggested to install first time you begin debugging your application,
+- using the built-in debugger, which you will be prompted to install the first time you begin debugging your application,

 depending on the Ruby version (e.g.:

 ruby-debug-base19).
 Compatible gems of the built-in debugger will be installed into Ruby SDK.